 - Fund the establishment of their own programs or supplementation of ISDEAA programs.

 Today, self-governance compacting affords Tribes the most flexibility to tailor health care services to the needs of their communities.
 Tribes overwhelming agree that having the ability to create a comprehensive approach to health services is the greatest benefit of the Tribal Self-Governance Program.
 Other benefits include improved communication between tribal programs; partnerships with state and local governments to provide services; innovative health programs; establishment of the Tribal Self-Governance Advisory Committee; and creation of the Office of Tribal Self-Governance to serve as a federal-tribal liaison, offer technical assistance to Tribes, coordinate and lead policy discussions, and provide access to the IHS Director.
 Program success is demonstrated by the increasing number of Tribes choosing to participate.
-As of November 2011, the IHS and Tribes have negotiated 82 self-governance compacts that are funded through 107 funding agreements with 338 (or nearly 60%) of the 566 federally recognized Tribes.
-This program constitutes approximately $1.5 billion (or nearly 35%) of the IHS budget.
+As of July 2016, the IHS and Tribes have negotiated 90 self-governance compacts that are funded through 115 funding agreements with over 350 (or 60 percent) of the 567 federally recognized Tribes.
+This program constitutes approximately $1.8 billion (or nearly 40 percent) of the IHS budget.